-Each diver is required to maintain a current administrative file with the DSO and should maintain this record personally as part of their measure of responsibility and commitment to occupational diving.
-Each diver is encouraged to maintain training records, dive logs, medical or fitness to dive records, and other documents to support their experience and verify competency.
+Each diver is required to maintain a current (maintained in accordance with specific document/certification requirements) administrative file with the DSO.
+This includes training records, dive logs, medical or fitness to dive records, and other documents to support their experience and verify competency.
 This information will expedite dive authorizations and reciprocal privileges.

-The DSO will furnish to all UA divers the various forms to establish this file and maintain open communications with divers as to when various items may need to be refreshed.
+The DSO will furnish the forms necessary to establish this file (Section 4.10) and notify divers when items need to be refreshed.